Stradivari Society: Background

 The Society was founded by Geoffrey Fushi and Mary Galvin in 1985 when Galvin, wife of then-president of Motorola, Bob Galvin, was approached by Fushi and Robert Bein from Bein & Fushi of Chicago, to lend the Ruby Stradivarius of 1708 that he had previously sold to her to a promising violinist, Dylana Jenson.
 Seeing that such rare violins were very expensive and difficult to obtain, Galvin and Fushi designed the structure and name of the society after lending another violin when Dorothy DeLay of the Juilliard School asked Fushi for a violin for her most promising student, then ten-year-old Midori.
 Enjoying the experience of lending such beautiful violins to those who could use them to grow and launch their careers, a string of loans followed.

 Awardees include Joshua Bell, Gil Shaham, Paul Huang, Yi-Jia Susanne Hou, Leila Josefowicz, Philippe Quint, Sarah Chang, Janine Jansen, Vadim Repin, Kristóf Baráti, Hilary Hahn, Maxim Vengerov, and Paul Coletti, all of whom have enhanced their careers playing violins the Society arranged for them to borrow.

 Loan program

 The Society's two dozen patrons are each given tri-annual concerts by their sponsored musician during its three-year period.
-Each artist is responsible for insuring the instrument, and its delivery to The Society's curator, John Becker.
-Inspection and service is performed exclusively by Becker three times yearly, and cannot be done by any other luthier without permission.
+Each artist is responsible for insuring the instrument, and its delivery to the workshop of Bein and Fushi.
+Inspection and service is performed exclusively by Bein and Fushi three times yearly, and cannot be done by any other luthier without permission.
 The instrument is often purchased by the artist from its patron, with The Society acting as liaison.